 We’ll use the knowledge we gain from the pilot project in Atlanta to guide our efforts in additional focused cities in the coming years.

 Our Be The Match Mexico team has made significant progress in recruitment.
-Since launching operations in Mexico in 2017, the team has recruited more than 54,400 new members to the Be The Match Registry through September 2020.
+Since launching operations in Mexico in 2017, the team has recruited more than 55,800 new members to the Be The Match Registry through September 2020.
 Of those, 63% added new HLA types to the registry.

 Recruiting younger donors to meet our transplant center partners’ needs

-With research showing transplant patients have better outcomes with grafts from younger donors, our data indicates our transplant center partners request younger donors most often.2,3 In fiscal year 2019 (FY19), transplant centers requested donors between the ages of 18 and 32 for confirmatory typing (CT) 64% of the time.3
+With research showing transplant patients have better outcomes with grafts from younger donors, our data indicates our transplant center partners request younger donors most often.2 Physicians request donors in the 18-35 age group for confirmatory typing (CT) nearly 75% of the time.2

 Our recruitment strategy reflects the need to continue to add young, ethnically diverse donors to the Be The Match Registry to better meet your needs.

 We have a robust college strategy that focuses on building relationships at key schools that have high concentrations of ethnically diverse students.
 This allows us to recruit donors who are both young and ethnically diverse.